-The educational studies major and minor consist of an interdisciplinary course of study that emphasizes the broader social context that surrounds and shapes education.
+An interdisciplinary major and minor that emphasize the broader social context that surrounds, informs and shapes education.

 Bringing disciplines together